 Curriculum Link: https://www.christianbook.com/exploring-creation-with-physical-science-textbook/9781940110141/pd/163095?event=BRSRCG|PSEN

-This high school level course provides a detailed introduction to the physical environment and some of the basic laws that make it work.
-It will include a good understanding of the earth’s atmosphere, hydrosphere, and lithosphere.
-It also covers details on weather, motion, Newton’s Laws, gravity, the solar system, atomic structure, radiation, nuclear reactions, stars, and galaxies.
+This high school level course provides an introduction to the physical environment and some of the basic laws that make it work.
+It will tackle a deeper introduction to chemistry, physics, and earth science towards the end of the year.
+Some of the topics include: atomic structure, chemical bonding, types of reactions, Newton’s laws of motion, simple machines, light and sound waves, magnetism, geology, and the atmosphere.
 The course will include discussion as well as laboratory experience, which will include a combination of hands-on experimentation and demonstration to more clearly solidify understanding of the material.

 Supply Fee: $10